brianshumate/ansible-hubot/examples/README_VAGRANT.md

 ### Hubot Configurate!

-Visit the variables defined in the following file for minimal configuration:
+Visit the variables defined in `defaults/main.yml` for minimal configuration:

-* `defaults/main.yml`
-* `vars/main.yml`

 You can find more information in the main project [README](README.md) about these variables.